Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have compiled a 51-33 record in games they were listed as the moneyline favorite (winning 60.7% of those games).
+- The Rangers have won 60.2% of the games this season when they were favored on the moneyline (53-35).

-- In games it has played as moneyline favorites with odds of -115 or shorter, Texas has a 51-33 record (winning 60.7% of its games).

-- The Rangers have an implied moneyline win probability of 53.5% in this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!